 About NVIDIA's Graduate Fellowship Program

 NVIDIA has long believed that investing in university talent is beneficial to the industry and key to our continued growth and success.
-The NVIDIA Graduate Fellowship Program provides funding in the amount of $25,000 per award to Ph.D. students who are researching topics that will lead to major advances in the graphics and high-performance computing industries, and are investigating innovative ways of leveraging the power of the GPU.
+The NVIDIA Graduate Fellowship Program now provides funding in the amount of up to $50,000 per award to Ph.D. students who are researching topics that will lead to major advances in the graphics and high-performance computing industries, and are investigating innovative ways of leveraging the power of the GPU.
+NVIDIA particularly invites submissions from students pushing the envelope in artificial intelligence, deep neural networks, autonomous vehicles, and related fields.
 We select up to ten students each year who have the talent, aptitude and initiative to work closely with us early in their careers.
 Recipients not only receive crucial funding for their research, but are able to conduct groundbreaking work with access to NVIDIA products, technology and some of the most talented minds in the field.

 - Students must have already completed their first year of Ph.D. level studies (at the time of application)